Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 #define OS_STEROIDS_TERM 200
 ```

-Then, in `keymap.c`, define custom keycodes you’ll use for One Shot on Steroids keys and their specifications in the `oneshot` array:
+Then, in `keymap.c`, define custom keycodes you’ll use for One Shot on Steroids keys and their specifications in the `oneshot_os` array:
 ```c
 enum custom_keycodes {
     // Custom keycodes for OSoS